 From spec to shipped in four phases.

-A typical desktop engagement, end-to-end.
+A typical desktop application development engagement, end to end.
 Signing, auto-update, and installers are built in parallel with features — not after launch.

 Discovery & architecture